Etxerat: Prisoners

-There are currently over 300 prisoners which Etxerat seeks to support.
+There are currently over 100 prisoners which Etxerat seeks to support.
 Most of these were members of ETA when arrested and have been convicted of terrorist activities.
 Some committed murder during ETA's violent campaign.
-Others have been jailed because they have links to ETA such as through their membership of banned organizations like SEGI or Gestoras pro Amnistía, or banned political parties such as Batasuna and Askatasuna.
+Others have been jailed because they had links to ETA such as through their membership of banned organizations like Segi or Gestoras pro Amnistía, or banned political parties such as Batasuna and Askatasuna.
 Still more have been jailed for collaborating with ETA, or participating in Kale borroka, or for the "public glorification of terrorism".

-Exiles
+Fugitives

-There are currently around 300 'exiled' people with some connection to ETA.
-Some are exiled because they are actually wanted by the Spanish judiciary, and others because they believe they might be in the future.
-Around 100 are in France with the majority of the rest living in Mexico and Venezuela.
+There are currently around 300 individuals with some connection to ETA who are living abroad after fleeing Spain to avoid arrest or prosecution.
+Some are formally wanted by the Spanish judiciary, while others left because they believe they could face charges in the future.
+Around 100 are in France, with most of the remaining individuals residing in Mexico and Venezuela.

 Criticism

-Some politicians have claimed the Etxerat is part of ETA's network, however an attempt to make it illegal in 2009 failed.
+Some politicians have claimed that Etxerat was part of ETA's network, however an attempt to make it illegal in 2009 failed.
 In 2010 Carlos Urquijo of the Popular Party asked the Basque Government to prevent Etxerat from holding its annual meeting, because he said it was wrong that they should be allowed to criticise prison policy and call their imprisoned relatives "Political prisoners".